-Manella Mahfouz is an entrepreneur in the catering sector who participates in the agreement for economic strengthening and social stability that is being implemented in vulnerable and displaced local communities in southern Lebanon.
+Manella Mahfouz is an entrepreneur in the catering sector who participates in the Convenio for economic strengthening and social stability that is being implemented in vulnerable and displaced local communities in southern Lebanon, funded by Spanish Agency for International Development Cooperation (AECID).

 Within the framework of this initiative, Manella has received a microcredit as part of the actions aimed at strengthening technical capabilities and supporting the productive ventures of people in vulnerable situations.
 These microcredits, whose amounts range between $500 and $3,000, are repaid monthly over a period of between 1 and 3 years, depending on the amount granted.